vlang/v/vlib/v/TEMPLATES.md

 V allows for easily using text templates, expanded at compile time to V functions, that efficiently produce text output.
-This is especially usefull for templated HTML views, but the mechanism is general enough to be used for other kinds of text output also.
+This is especially useful for templated HTML views, but the mechanism is general enough to be used for other kinds of text output also.

 # Template directives